neilg63/geotime/README.md

 If no time can be matched, the current time will be used;

+#### Response:

+* abbreviation: 3 or 4 letter uppercase time zone abbreviation.
+However, their definition may change over time and a time zone region (see below) may switch time zones, change daylight saving rules or redefine its offset from UTC.
+* countryCode: 2-letter country code (NB: the code assigned some regions may be contested, e.g. Crimea)
+* dst: boolean true/false for daylight saving time or summer time
+* gmtOffset: seconds difference from UTC.
+These are usually rounded to the nearest hour (3600 seconds) and less commonly to the nearest half hour (India, South Australia) or quater hour (Nepal)
+localDt: The calculated local datetime string, assuming the original is UTC
+* refJd:	The calculated Julian day of the UTC date-time
+* refUnix:	The calculated unix time stamp
+* solarUtcOffset: The offset from UTC as it should be by longitude alone, ensuring noon or 12am is where the sun reaches its highest point.
+* timeStart: Unix time of the start of this time offset
+* timeStartUtc: UTC datetime of the start of this time offset
+* timeEnd: Unix time of the end of this time offset (if known)
+* timeEndUtc: UTC datetime of the end of this time offset (if known).
+For regions that do not apply summer time (daylight saving), the time offset is assumed to remain the same until further notice.

 ### GET geotime

 This shows the timezone, offsets and local time in various formats for the referenced location and date-time with related place names.